sqlxpert/lights-off-aws/README.md

 Most people can use the `sched-start` tag without extra setup.

 <details>
-  <summary>If you use KMS encryption keys from a different AWS account...</summary>
+  <summary>If you use custom KMS encryption keys from a different AWS account...</summary>

 The `sched-start` tag works for EC2 instances with EBS volumes if: